In the Driver’s Seat

 higher typically than their North American counterparts.
 But I give

 GM great credit and Ford and Chrysler as well.
-Theyre beginning
+They’re beginning

 to pay more attention.
 I think the fact that we worked the [fuel